J. B. H. Wadia: Movies from Wadia Movietone Studio

 Some of the notable movies made by Movietone studio were Swadesh, Black Rose, Fauladi Mukka, Return of Toofan Mail, Jai Bharat, Kahan Hai Manzil Teri and movies starring Fearless Nadia namely Hunterwali - Miss Frontier Mail, Hurricane Hansa, Lootaru Lalna, Diamond Queen, Bambaiwali and Jungle Princess.

 In the late 1930s, Wadia got involved in the Indian freedom struggle, initially inspired by the Indian Congress Party and then by M.N.
 Roy, the former Communist who turned away from Communism after a falling-out with Stalin and started his own party, Radical Humanism.
 The friendship with M.N.
 Roy added to his zeal for social and cultural change—including the emancipation of women, the casting aside of superstition and harmful practices such as the caste system, and the need to educate each and every person if India was truly to be free and sustainable as an independent nation.
 His films, including the few stunt films he would make before abandoning that genre altogether, included these themes - such as Raj Nartaki, Vishwas, Balam, Madhosh, Mela, Ankh ki Sharam, Manthan and Amar Raj.
 The Fearless Nadia starrer Diamond Queen captures all these themes perfectly - blending bold calls for revolution and the eradication of corruption with breathtaking stunts performed by the amazing Mary Ann Evans (aka Fearless Nadia) and John Cavas.
 Indeed, it was Wadia's ability to entertain while educating and empowering that is perhaps his strongest and greatest contribution to Indian cinema at a particularly pivotal and crucial time in Indian history.

+In January 1943, Wadia was honored with an MBE for his dedicated service to the war effort.